dhamaniasad/cytev2/README.md

 ## Issues

 - Searching does not show all intervals for results
-- Episode closing and some other model state changes not causing the feed to update
-- file change tracking hangs the UI (Need to move some memory functions off the main thread - or is there a spotlight or similar API that can get the file list from cache?)
 - Re-enable app sandbox which is disabled to allow file tracking; instead should request document permissions: https://stackoverflow.com/a/70972475
 - Timeline slider not updating while video playing (timeJumped notification not sent until pause)
 - Extract usage and search bars to own views from ContentView